 - McLaren M10B [400-19] (Alan Hamilton): A spare chassis supplied to Niel Allen.
 Built up and sold to Allan Hamilton for Australian Gold Star 1971, then to Pat Burke Racing for Warwick Brown in 1972 Tasman series and in 1972 Australian Gold Star.
 Raced by Bob Muir at a couple of 1973 Tasman races, then for Warwick Brown again in the 1973 Gold Star.
 Suspension and other parts used for Bryan Thomson's VW Sports Sedan in 1974, but the McLaren tub built up again, and sold via Peter Bick, Paul Trevethan and George Parlby to Llynden Riethmuller.
 Acquired from Riethmuller's family after his death by Alan Hamilton in 2011.
 Raced by Alfredo Costanzo in historic events in 2013, 2015, and 2016.
 To Giuseppe 'Joe' Ricciardo by 2016.
 More information about McLaren M10B 400-19

 - McLaren M10B [400-02] (Kevin Bartlett): New to Niel Allen (Australia) late 1969, and raced in 1970 and 1971 Tasman series.
 To Kevin Bartlett for 1971 Australian Gold Star and 1972 Tasman 1972, then to US for at least one race in 1972.
 Then unknown until bought by Gil Cameron, and raced in Australia from 1975 to 1977.
 Donated parts to Tony Edmondson's Alfetta Chev sports sedan, and the remainder of the car stored at Elfin during the 1980s.
-Subsequent history unknown, but later owned by Llynden Riethmuller (Sydney, Australia) in 2007.
+Subsequent history unknown, but later owned by Llynden Riethmuller (Sydney, NSW) in 2007.
 After Riethmuller's death, sold to Alan Hamilton in 2011, and restored for historic racing.
 More information about McLaren M10B 400-2

 - McLaren M4A [M4A/2] (Warwick Brown): Entered by John Coombes for Piers Courage in F2 in 1967.
 Crashed at Brands Hatch in August 1967 and believed to have been rebuilt on a new tub before its next race at Albi four weeks later, but Autosport makes no mention of a rebuild nor of it being a new car.
 Raced by Piers Courage in the 1968 Tasman series.
 Sold to Niel Allen and raced in Australian events in 1968 until Allen crashed heavily at Lakeside in July, reportedly requiring another new tub to be fabricated.
 Raced again by Allen in 1969, then to Pat Burke for drivers Len Goodwin 1970-71 and Warwick Brown 1971.
 Sold by Burke and Peter Malloy to Erol Richardson but bought back by Pat Burke around 1982.
 Restored by Molloy for Burke and retained until sold to John Hugenholtz.
 To David Coplowe (England) by 1994.
 Raced in the HSCC Historic Formula Racing Car Championship in 1995.
 Raced by Coplowe until 2010, and sold to Gareth Williams (Oxfordshire) in 2012.